chroma9/Phasmoguide/README.md

 ## Ghost Hunting
 This is the most terrifying part of how Ghosts function.
-Ghosts can hunt based on certain variables in play when it comes to what the ghost is, sanity and several other things.
-This section here only discusses the mechanics of the Hunt with important things to note linking to other parts of this guide.
+Ghosts can hunt based on certain variables in play; such as ghost type, player sanity and several other things.
+This section here only discusses the mechanics of the Hunt, with important things to note linked to other parts of this guide.

 ### Hunt Duration
 Here you will find how long a Hunt actually lasts on each difficulty.